agilepro/software-craftsmanship/docs/Management/Source Management/source-management-seven-rules.md

+---
+  title: 7 Rules for Source Management
+---
-#  Source Management – 7 Rules
+#  7 Rules for Source Management

 Those new to a source code management system tend to make a few predictable mistakes.
 These 7 rules are helpful to be learned right away and form a good practice from the beginning.
 I also have seen some experienced programmers who could benefit from following these rules.